shanptom/shanptom/README.md

 ---

-> “Science is not only a discipline of reason but, also, one of romance and passion.” – Stephen Hawking
+> **"It’s not that I’m so smart, it’s just that I stay with problems longer." – Albert Einstein**